 Mr. O’Neill has chronicled the lives of emerging rock stars and icons of the 60s including David Bowie, Elton John, The Who, Eric Clapton, Chuck Berry and many others.
 He photographed The Beatles and The Rolling Stones when they were struggling young bands and worked closely with Frank Sinatra for over 30 years, being granted access to the legend back stage and in private.

-Former husband to legendary actress Faye Dunaway, his photograph of her in Beverley Hills, the morning after she won her Best Actress Oscar for Network, has been nominated as the most iconic Hollywood shot of all time.
+Former husband to legendary actress Faye Dunaway, his photograph of her in Beverly Hills, the morning after she won her Best Actress Oscar for Network, has been nominated as the most iconic Hollywood shot of all time.
 His photographs of Brigitte Bardot, Jean Shrimpton and Audrey Hepburn capture the charisma of these superstars at the peak of their careers.

 A selection of Terry’s images is also available in a co-signed edition.
-In that case the print has been signed by Terry as well as the one that’s portrayed, including Brigitte Bardot, Kate Moss, Racquel Welch, Roger Moore.
+In that case the print has been signed by Terry as well as the one that’s portrayed, including Brigitte Bardot, Kate Moss, Raquel Welch, Roger Moore.